X-XENDROME-X/WorkSpacey/README.md

 - `/status`: Get a bird's-eye view of your team's activities
 - `/work_summary`: Instantly aligned with everyone's focus areas

+### 📣 Team Announcements
+- `/announce`: Send team-wide announcements to a channel, DMs, or both with an @everyone ping
+- 🔔 Notifies all members instantly, ensuring critical updates are never missed

+### 🗳️ Interactive Polls
+- `/poll`: Create polls for team decisions (e.g., meeting times) with reaction-based voting
+- ⏱️ Set custom durations (up to 30 minutes) in seconds or minutes for flexible voting periods

 ### 📅 Meeting Maestro
 - `/meeting_schedule`: Coordinate like a pro with custom meeting setups
 - 📧 Automatic DM notifications keep everyone in the loop